Neponset River: History

 In 1765, a chocolate mill was established by Dr. James Baker and Irish immigrant John Hannon (later known as Walter Baker & Company producing Baker's Chocolate) in the Lower Mills section of Dorchester, and in 1770 Daniel Vose's Wholesale Shipping Warehouses at the second Milton Town Landing at Lower Mills were at the peak of their operation.
 Ship building and commercial shipping were the major river industries at the estuary.
 In 1773, George Clark built a paper mill on remnants of Trescott's Lumber Mill, which became the Tileston and Hollingsworth Paper Mill in 1836.
 In 1826, the river became the terminus of the Granite Railway, the first commercial railway in the United States.
 This river was central to the establishment of the town of Walpole.
 The river now flows through the Dorchester-Milton Lower Mills Industrial District.

 The stretch of the Neponset from Milton to Dorchester Bay was referred to as Milton River on some early maps.

 About 2000 ft of the river was placed in conduits during construction of the Foxboro Raceway and later Foxboro Stadium.
 During the construction of Gillette Stadium, the river was relocated to the edge of the property (adjacent to the Framingham Secondary) and daylit.

 In 2021, the United States Environmental Protection Agency recommended 3.7 miles of the Lower Neponset River be added to the National Priorities List of the Superfund program, due to industrial pollution with PCBs.
 In March 2022, the EPA placed the segment between Mother Brook in Hyde Park to the Lower Mills on the National Priorities List.

+The Bipartisan Infrastructure Law, formally known as the Infrastructure Investment and Jobs Act and enacted in 2021, allocated $3.5 billion to the Superfund Remedial Program and reinstated the Superfund chemical excise taxes that help finance hazardous waste cleanups.
+According to the United States Environmental Protection Agency (EPA), the additional funding expanded the agency's capacity to address contaminated sites across the country, enabling it to initiate remedial action at 49 previously unfunded locations and accelerate cleanup efforts nationwide.
+The investment also supported the agency's broader efforts to remediate polluted waterways and industrial sites, including locations added to the Superfund program.